jrenaud90/TidalPy/Documentation/viscosity_x/index.md

 # Viscosity (`viscosity_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 `TidalPy.viscosity_x` turns local conditions into a viscosity.
-Each model maps a temperature [K] and a pressure [Pa] onto a dynamic viscosity [Pa s], which is the single material property that decides how readily a planet's interior flows and therefore how much tidal energy it converts into heat.
+Each model maps a temperature \[K\] and a pressure \[Pa\] onto a dynamic viscosity \[Pa s\], which is the single material property that decides how readily a planet's interior flows and therefore how much tidal energy it converts into heat.

 Viscosity deserves its own module because it is the most uncertain and the most strongly varying quantity in the whole calculation.
 A silicate mantle's viscosity changes by ten orders of magnitude across the temperature range a tidally heated body can occupy, while its shear modulus changes by less than one.
 The choice of viscosity law, and the activation energy inside it, usually matters more to a predicted heating rate than any other input.